 See how much Ultimate Rewards points are worth and how they compare to other rewards programs’ points.

-Chase Ultimate Rewards points are one of our favorite rewards program currencies, for a combination of reasons: Ultimate Rewards points are far more valuable than the average rewards point, you have many options for racking up bonus points – including several credit cards that offer generous sign-up bonuses and a diverse array of bonus categories – and your redemption options are extremely flexible.
+Chase Ultimate Rewards points are one of our favorite rewards program currencies, for a combination of reasons: Chase Ultimate Rewards’ point value is higher than the average rewards point, you have many options for racking up bonus points – including several credit cards that offer generous sign-up bonuses and a diverse array of bonus categories – and your redemption options are extremely flexible.

 Top Chase Ultimate Rewards cards